-Lavender Orpington hens will go broody at least once a year and can be quite stubborn if you want them to get off the nest.
-But for those looking to hatch eggs, these tough and broody mother hens will do well to hatch and raise chicks.
+A Lavender Orpington hen will go broody at least once a year and can be quite stubborn if you want her to get off the nest.
+But for those looking to hatch lavender orpington eggs, these tough and broody hens will do well to hatch and raise chicks.

 Should your hen become broody and all that you’re interested in is egg production, you will need to be patient in discouraging her from the nest.

-Orpingtons are friendly but they can also be persistent when they want something, so you’ll have to be patient to end her broodiness.
+Orpingtons are friendly but they can also be persistent when they want to hatch chicks, so you’ll have to be patient to end her broodiness.

 Consider placing an ice pack underneath her when she’s acting broody or block her access to the nest.